numpy/numpy/doc/source/user/basics.creation.rst

 integer arrays to be a specific type, then you need to specify the dtype while you create the array.

-2) intrinsic NumPy array creation functions
+2) Intrinsic NumPy array creation functions
 ===========================================

 ..